Cinema of the United States: New Hollywood and post-classical cinema

 At the height of his fame in the early 1970s, Charles Bronson was the world's No. 1 box office attraction, commanding $1 million per film.
 In the 1970s, the films of New Hollywood filmmakers were often both critically acclaimed and commercially successful.
 While the early New Hollywood films like Bonnie and Clyde and Easy Rider had been relatively low-budget affairs with amoral heroes and increased sexuality and violence, the enormous success enjoyed by Friedkin with The Exorcist, Spielberg with Jaws, Coppola with The Godfather and Apocalypse Now, Scorsese with Taxi Driver, Kubrick with 2001: A Space Odyssey, Polanski with Chinatown, and Lucas with American Graffiti and Star Wars, respectively helped to give rise to the modern "blockbuster", and induced studios to focus ever more heavily on trying to produce enormous hits.

-The increasing indulgence of these young directors did not help.
-Often, they would go overschedule, and overbudget, thus bankrupting themselves or the studio.
-The three most notable examples of this are Coppola's Apocalypse Now and One From The Heart and particularly Michael Cimino's Heaven's Gate, which single-handedly bankrupted United Artists.
-However, Apocalypse Now eventually made its money back and gained widespread recognition as a masterpiece, winning the Palme d'Or at Cannes.

-1975–2008: Rise of the modern blockbuster and independent films
+Rise of the modern blockbuster and independent films

-Spectacular epics which took advantage of new widescreen processes had been increasingly popular from the 1950s onwards.

-The 1980s and 1990s saw another significant development.
-The full acceptance of home video by studios opened a vast new business to exploit.
-Films which may have performed poorly in their theatrical run were now able to find success in the video market.
-It also saw the first generation of filmmakers with access to videotapes emerge.
-Directors such as Quentin Tarantino and Paul Thomas Anderson had been able to view thousands of films and produced films with vast numbers of references and connections to previous works.
-Tarantino has had a number of collaborations with director Robert Rodriguez.
-Rodriguez directed the 1992 action film El Mariachi, which was a commercial success after grossing $2 million against a budget of $7,000.

-This, along with the explosion of independent film and ever-decreasing costs for filmmaking, changed the landscape of American movie-making once again and led a renaissance of filmmaking among Hollywood's lower and middle-classes—those without access to studio financial resources.
-With the rise of the DVD in the 21st century, DVDs have quickly become even more profitable to studios and have led to an explosion of packaging extra scenes, extended versions, and commentary tracks with the films.

 In the US, the PG-13 rating was introduced in 1984 to accommodate films that straddled the line between PG and R, which was mainly due to the controversies surrounding the violent content of the PG films Indiana Jones and the Temple of Doom and Gremlins (both 1984).